siddharthgajare/Excel---Interactive-Car-Selection-Model/README.md

 ## Conclusion

 This project demonstrates a advanced recommendation system using Excel skills to aid users in car selection.
 By collecting user inputs, displaying key car specifications, and refining suggestions, it provides a user-friendly tool for informed decision-making.
-With potential for further data enhancement and algorithm refinement, this system can evolve to offer highly personalized recommendations.